 - Overlap varies by ETF type; Australian shares ETFs typically overlap more with each other than with global shares ETFs.

-- General information only.
-The ETF Overlap Checker compares any two ASX ETFs.
+- The ETF Overlap Checker compares any two ASX ETFs.

 Most Australian ETF investors hold more than one fund.
 Spreading money across multiple funds can reduce concentration in any single company, sector or country.